wschenk/willschenk.com/content/articles/2020/playing_with_tailwind/index.md

 </div>
 <img src="face.jpg" class="mx-auto rounded-full h-32 w-32 -mt-16 shadow-xl border-solid border-2 border-gray-300">
 ```

-The complete diff for the header is:

-{{% diff "static/profile.html" "1" %}}

 ## Typography

 We can center the text by adding `mx-auto` to the outer `div`, and `text-center` to both the `h1` and `h2` tags.
 We'll also set a `max-w-lg` to keep the text in a smaller area.